DominikKoller/scribe/README.md

 This repository contains the source code for [https://scribe.dominikkoller.com](https://scribe.dominikkoller.com).
 It is composed of two submodules:

-- A **Node.js backend**
+- A **Backend** including a Traefik Load Balancer, MongoDB Database and a Node.js Apollo + Hocuspocus server
 - A **SvelteKit frontend**

-The Node.js backend connects to an external MongoDB database.
 This repository includes all the necessary information to run and deploy both the backend and the frontend.
-It also includes a Traefik server to handle SSL termination and to obtain and renew SSL certificates from Let's Encrypt.
+Traefik handles SSL termination and obtains and renews SSL certificates from Let's Encrypt.

 Certificates are stored automatically in the folder `/letsencrypt`.